dm4ml/motion/docs/concepts/trigger.md

 The `fit` method accepts a third argument, `infer_context`, which is the return value of the `infer` method.
 This allows the `fit` method to access any context returned by the `infer` method.

+!!! note Cron-scheduled trigger contexts

+    When a cron-scheduled route is triggered, the `trigger_context` will have the following fields:

+    - `relation`: "_cron".
+    - `identifier`: "SCHEDULED".
+    - `key`: The cron schedule.
+    - `value`: None

 #### Allowed Operations, Arguments, and Return Values